An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger hardware

 Neighboring wires for some wires of interest in the boundary region are not covered by the same COTTRI FE.
-For those wires, the dummy data is injected into the LUTs.
+For those wires, the dummy data of "2" for neighbors, which look like conversion-electron hits are injected into the LUTs.
 After the hit classification, the COTTRI FE counts the number of the signal-like hits for each RECBE.
-The COTTRI MB collects those numbers from all the COTTRI FEs, aggregates the total number in each active area, and generates the CDC trigger on the event classification phase.
+The COTTRI MB collects those numbers from all the COTTRI FEs, accumulates the total number in each active area, and generates the CDC trigger on the event classification phase.

-\subsection{Operation test}
+\subsection{Operation Test}

 The COTTRI system was installed in the full chain of the trigger system, and the total trigger latency was measured.
 A test pulse from a function generator was utilized as a substitute for a hit signal from the CDC.
-An oscilloscope measured the test-pulse timing and trigger timing on the RECBE.
-Fig.~\ref{fig:trigger-processing-time} is a screenshot of the oscilloscope, which shows a timing structure of trigger-related signals.
+An oscilloscope measured the test-pulse timing, trigger latency and jitter. \figurename~\ref{fig:trigger-processing-time} is a screenshot of the oscilloscope, which shows the timing structure of trigger-related signals.

-Since all the trigger processes were performed every 100\,ns, the COTTRI system recognizes the conversion electron with a delay of 100\,ns at most; the measured time width has fluctuated within 100\,ns.
-A processing time in the full trigger system was measured to be 2.0$\,\mathrm{\mu s}$ at most, and the integration time of 0.4$\,\mathrm{\mu s}$ will be applied.
-In addition to them, trigger receiving time on the RECBE has to be added because the RECBE recognizes the trigger at the last bit of a trigger number sent from the central system.
+Since the 2-bit data is generated and transmitted to the COTTRI system every 100\,ns, the measured time width fluctuates within 100\,ns.
+The processing time in the full trigger system was measured to be 2.0$\,\mathrm{\mu s}$ at most, and an integration time of 0.4$\,\mathrm{\mu s}$ must be added.
+In addition, some delay for receiving the trigger at the RECBE has to be added because the RECBE recognizes the trigger at the last bit of the trigger number sent from the central system.
 The length of this trigger number is 32\,bit, and it is received in synchronization with a 40-MHz clock; the trigger receiving time is 0.8$\,\mathrm{\mu s}$.
 Then, the total trigger latency is estimated to be 3.2$\,\mathrm{\mu s}$ at most.
 It meets the requirement of less than 7$\,\mathrm{\mu s}$.
 These values are summarized in Table~\ref{tb:trigger-latency-table}.

-In order to confirm that the COTTRI system works correctly, an operation test was performed in a setup of cosmic-ray measurement using 18 RECBE boards.
-The test setup is shown in Fig.~\ref{fig:cdc-cosmic-ray-test}.
+In order to confirm that the COTTRI system works correctly, an operation test was performed in a cosmic-ray experiment using 18 RECBE boards.
+The test setup is shown in \figurename~\ref{fig:cdc-cosmic-ray-test}.